Gurjit-Samra/CPSC471-DBMS-project/README.md

 - Once the phone boots up, the app might either automatically open, or you will have to find the app icon, if it is the latter, please refer to the final report *Screenshots of the UI* section to see the app icon.
 - Now you will have the app fully installed on your virtual device, and everything is synced with other devices as well!
 For example, if you log into the account on your PC's Chrome, and add something to the wishlist, this change is also reflected on the app!

 Note: Configuring this app may lead to some issues depending on your machine, for example, firewall/security configurations may not allow the emulator to interact with http://127.0.0.1:8000/, etc. I did not experience this, but I am referencing it just in case.
+Sometimes I had A LOT of issues with the virtual devices, I found that if an error occurs, shut down the virtual device from the device manager in Android Studio, and click the run app green play icon again, rather than clicking the run app green play icon while the virtual device is already on.

 ### MySQL Workbench